Milo Yiannopoulos' Publisher Accused Of 'Spreading Hate' With Book Deal

 The announcement that Yiannopoulos, the tech editor of Breitbart News, had received a $250,000 book deal infuriated those who took exception to his antics, which include comparing feminism to “cancer”, pledging to offer an education grant available only to white men and saying the wage gap “isn’t real”.

-Yiannopoulous was banned from Twitter in July last year after he encouraged people to troll Jones, as her role in female reboot of Ghostbusters was earned her huge attention.
+Yiannopoulous was banned from Twitter in July last year after he encouraged people to troll Jones, as her role in female reboot of ‘Ghostbusters’ earned her huge attention.

 Jones accused Yiannopoulos’ publisher, Simon & Schuster, of helping him and his allies “spread their hate to even more people”.